Stable vector bundles on a hyper-Kahler manifold with a rank 1 obstruction map are modular: Introduction

-The theorem is proved in Section \ref{sec-modular-vector-bundles-with-isotropic-LLV-line}.
-A criterion for the existence of an untwisted sheaf $E$ in Theorems \ref{thm-BKR-of-tensor-product-of-spherical-object} and \ref{thm-Fourier-Mukai-images-of-sky-scraper-sheaves} is provided in Section \ref{sec-lift-to-an-untwisted-sheaf}.
 We do not know if the property that $\obs_F$ has rank $1$ is an open condition.
 A priori, the rank of $\obs_F$ may increase after a deformation of $(X,F)$.
 However, the following theorem lists topological consequences of the fact that the rank of $\obs_F$ is one, and those are clearly deformation invariant.

 Let $X$ be a $2n$-dimensional irreducible holomorphic symplectic manifold.
 Consider the vector space

 endowed with the symmetric bilinear pairing with respect to which $\alpha$ and $\beta$ are isotropic, $(\alpha,\beta)=-1$, $U:=\span\{\alpha,\beta\}$ is orthogonal to $H^2(X,\QQ)$, and the pairing restricts to the Beauville-Bogomolov-Fujiki pairing on $H^2(X,\QQ)$.
 Verbitsky and Looijenga-Lunts constructed a canonical (topological) representation of the Lie algebra $\LieAlg{so}(\widetilde{H}(X,\QQ))$ on the cohomology $H^*(X,\QQ)$ (see \cite{looijenga-lunts,verbitsky-cohomology}).
 Denote by $\LieAlg{g}_X$ the image of $\LieAlg{so}(\widetilde{H}(X,\QQ))$ in $\LieAlg{gl}(H^*(X,\QQ))$.
 The subring $SH^*(X,\QQ)$ of $H^*(X,\QQ)$ generated by $H^2(X,\QQ)$ is isomorphic as a $\LieAlg{g}_X$-subrepresentation to the irreducible subrepresentation $V(n)$ of $\Sym^n(\widetilde{H}(X,\QQ))$ spanned by $n$-th powers of isotropic classes and $V(n)$ appears with multiplicity $1$ in $H^*(X,\QQ)$.
 Hence, we get a canonical projection from $H^*(X,\QQ)$ to $SH^*(X,\QQ)$.
 Given an equivalence $\Phi:D^b(X)\rightarrow D^b(Y)$ between two projective irreducible holomorphic symplectic manifolds we get an induced isomorphism $\phi:H^*(X,\QQ)\rightarrow H^*(Y,\QQ)$.
 Taelman proved that $\phi$ conjugates $\LieAlg{g}_X$ to $\LieAlg{g}_Y$ and the restriction of $\phi$ to $SH^*(X)$ is induced by an isometry $\tilde{\phi}:\widetilde{H}(X,\QQ)\rightarrow \widetilde{H}(Y,\QQ)$.
 Furthermore, there exists a canonical $\LieAlg{g}_X$-equivariant isomorphism